nationalparkservice/Water-Balance/README.md

 # Python Based Monthly Water-Balance Scripts

 Python code for deriving gridded monthly water balance products following logic defined in Lutz et. al 2010 and Dilts et. al 2015 Journal of Biogreography articles.
-Script has been modified to process successive years of data (i.e. water balance across numerous years (e.g. 2000, 2001, 2002, ...).
+Script has been modified to process successive years of data (e.g. 2000, 2001, 2002, ...).
 There is the option to derive water balance using  either using a 'Penman-Monteith' (Physically Based) or 'Hamon' (Emperically Based) evapotranspiration calculations.

 Scripts derived By: Kirk Sherrill (Data Manager, Rocky Mountain Network, Inventory and Monitoring Division, NPS